giampaolo/giampaolo.github.io/content/blog/2013/making-constants-part-of-your-api-is-evil.rst

     >>> psutil.TOTAL_PHYMEM
     8374120448

-5 years later I regret that decision and I'm going to explain to you why you don't want to make the same mistake.
+Five years later I regret that decision, and I'll explain why you shouldn't make the same mistake.

 A constant should not change
 ----------------------------

 When we think of 'constants', our expectations are that they should not change over time.
 It may be obvious, but before thinking about introducing a constant be absolutely sure the value it represents is going to remain the same.
 Now, back then we thought these 3 metrics were not supposed to change, at least until the system is rebooted.
 Well, we were wrong: it turns out 2 of them actually can.
-Apparently virtualized systems can change physical installed memory at runtime (see code.google.com/p/psutil/issues/detail?id=140#c5 and `here <http://technet.microsoft.com/en-us/library/hh831766.aspx>`__) and system boot time can easily be altered every time you update the system clock.
+Apparently virtualized systems can change installed physical memory at runtime (see code.google.com/p/psutil/issues/detail?id=140#c5 and `here <http://technet.microsoft.com/en-us/library/hh831766.aspx>`__) and system boot time can easily be altered every time you update the system clock.
 In both of these cases, of course, the constants will not reflect the updated values.

 Doing things at import time is dangerous